-The company has no operational activities and no employees, it is a financing company for bank debt and privately held subsidiary level debt.
+The company has no operational activities and no employees, it is a wholly owned subsidiary holding company.

 As a wholly owned subsidiary holding company in the Group, the Directors consider the impact of the company's activities on its stakeholders, consisting of its shareholder, its subsidiaries and other stakeholders including (but not limited to) Ofgem (The Office of Gas and Electricity Markets), the UK Government, members of the consortium who together own the ultimate parent company, Quadgas Holdings TopCo Limited and external debt holders consisting of a consortium member and financial institutions.
 Whilst not directly regulated itself, the company maintains a close relationship with the Ofgem, via the subsidiary company Cadent Gas Limited.